Tobanp/av-guidance/src/bill1/7privacy.md

-# NEW SECTION Privacy
+# NEW SECTION Sec.
+7 Privacy

-The manufacturer must submit to the Chief Privacy Officer a report detailing the company's efforts to protect consumer privacy upon deployment and every two years thereafter.
+The manufacturer must submit to the Department of Licensing a report detailing the company's efforts to protect consumer privacy.
+At any time the manufacturer makes a material change in the privacy policy, such policy shall be resubmitted to the Department of Licensing.
+At the time of such receipt the Department of Licensing will review such document in coordination with the State Chief Privacy Officer.

 Manufacturers' privacy policy shall include: